Shesh009/Course_Tracker/README.md

 kubectl apply -f manifests/service.yml
 ```

+> **Kubernetes Cluster:** The application is deployed to a **Kubernetes cluster**, ensuring high availability and scalability.

 ---

 ## Using DockerHub Image
-**Docker**:A containerization tool that packages applications and dependencies into portable containers, ensuring consistency across environments.
+**Docker**: A containerization tool that packages applications and dependencies into portable containers, ensuring consistency across environments.

-Users can directly run the application using the pre-built Docker image hosted on **DockerHub**.
-This allows for easy setup without needing to clone the repository or build the image locally.

 ### Steps to Use the DockerHub Image
 1. **Pull the Docker Image**: